-Prior to joining Ambac, Nicholas was a partner with two New Jersey law firms, where he negotiated and completed revenue and general obligation tax-exempt financings totaling over $6 billion for state, county and local governmental entities as bond and underwriter counsel and represented trustee banks and letter of credit providers in secured lending transactions, including loan restructurings and real estate-backed financings.
-Nicholas served as first-chair counsel for a complex refunding/restructuring securities issue on behalf of the New Jersey Turnpike Authority to alleviate burdensome debt service requirements and avoid near-term toll increases.
-The transaction included unique “Cinderella bonds,” which were initially placed as taxable securities directly with the underwriter and remained taxable until a current refunding was effectuated, at which time the bonds converted to pre-determined tax-exempt interest rates.
+Prior to joining Ambac, Nicholas was a partner with two New Jersey law firms, where he negotiated and completed revenue and general obligation tax-exempt financings totaling more than $6 billion for state, county and local governmental entities as bond and underwriter counsel and represented trustee banks and letter of credit providers in secured lending transactions, including loan restructurings and real estate-backed financings.
+Nicholas served as first-chair counsel for a complex refunding/restructuring municipal bond issue on behalf of the New Jersey Turnpike Authority to alleviate burdensome debt service requirements and avoid near-term toll increases.
+The transaction included unique “Cinderella Bonds,” which were initially placed as taxable securities directly with the underwriter and remained taxable until a current refunding was effectuated at which time the bonds converted to pre-determined tax-exempt interest rates.
 This municipal bond issue was the first of its kind undertaken and closed without the use of swap or other derivative products.

 Nicholas also served in another in-house capacity as Assistant General Counsel for Berlex Laboratories, Inc., where he advised on business and operational issues for the therapeutics business unit of this multinational pharmaceutical company with $750 million in annual revenues.
 His project work included negotiating the licensing and acquisition of pharmaceutical products from German and Japanese companies and rendering guidance on aspects of trade regulation and antitrust law related to new business development.